 1. To avoid conflict

-Correct communication policies will help in avoiding conflict in the workplace because it will now be possible to pass on and share useful information
+Correct communication policies will help in avoiding conflict in the internal communications because it will now be possible for colleagues to pass on and share useful information

 2. Avoid misunderstandings

 Misunderstandings will be a thing of the past as employees will be able to talk things through and avoid conflict that might occur because of poor communication

 When you can pass information effectively it will automatically help to resolve existing problems

 Correct communication policies will prove a good tool in checking the unsolicited rumours that keep on flying in the workplace because of poor communication skills.

 The correct communication process in the workplace will help in employee engagement.
 It will improve their esteem and enhance communication breakdown an interdepartmental relationship

 6. Improve productivity

 Better communication policies will help to meet deadlines, increase turnover and improve productivity.

 It’s easy enough to say that communication is key in the workplace—in the end, you can’t do much without it.
 However, there are still countless situations where employees don’t talk to one another or ignore emails.
 In order to ensure that your business doesn’t go down this path, try implementing a few of these techniques (such as active listening and career development) at your next staff meeting.